Feature counties - Royal Welsh

 The Royal Welsh Agricultural Society’s unique structure of feature counties and advisory committees is what sets the society apart from others and ensures the people of Wales retain ownership of the events.
 The fundraising efforts of all the counties since 1963 have contributed millions of pounds, all invested back into the showground, making it one of the finest in Europe.
 This has created a real sense of shared ownership of our site.

-This year it is the turn of Glamorgan to be the Royal Welsh Feature County.
+This year it is the turn of Caernarfon to be the Royal Welsh Feature County, with John Owen leading from the front as President.

 Future Feature Counties: